gasperpre/veripoll/README.md

 [Go to MACI repo](https://github.com/gasperpre/maci)

-# Quadratic Dollar Homepage
+# AnoniVote

-The Quadratic Dollar Homepage is a spin on the [Million Dollar Homepage](http://www.milliondollarhomepage.com/).
-While it also features a space for images on a webpage, it allows users to vote on how much space each image takes up.
-Moreover, it employs a quadratic and collusion-resistant voting mechanism on Ethereum called Minimal Anti-Collusion Infrastructure (MACI) to prevent bribery and scale images quadratically.
+AnoniVote employs a quadratic and collusion-resistant voting mechanism on Ethereum called Minimal Anti-Collusion Infrastructure (MACI) to prevent bribery and scale images quadratically.
+Additionally, it uses World ID to ensure sybil resistance.

-## How to run QDH locally
+## How to run AnoniVote locally

 Clone this repo.
 Install dependencies by running `yarn` or `npm install`: